Excel Spreadsheet Examples, Financial model templates, and Excel Spreadsheets in Excel for various industry-specific businesses and use cases.

 - Financial Feasibility

 The Excel spreadsheet examples listed are industry-specific and varies according to their use case, thus, you can choose according to what will fit your preference.
 Our Excel financial templates are used by various people from countries such as the US, UK, Canada, Australia, Japan, and many more who are in need of assistance in their financial modeling tasks.

-Steps for Building a Financial Model
+Steps for Building an Excel Financial Model

 After choosing a template from the list of Excel spreadsheet examples, you can now start building your very own financial model.
 The following are the most basic steps on how to build a financial model:

-- Historical Data – in your model template, input at least 3 years of previous financial data of the business (depends on how long the model you chose)
+- Historical Data – in your model template, input at least 3 years of previous financial data of the business (depends on how long the model you chose).

-- Ratios & Metrics – you need to calculate the historical ratios and metrics of the business which are used to evaluate and measure the ability of a business to generate income
+- Ratios & Metrics – you need to calculate the historical ratios and metrics of the business which are used to evaluate and measure the ability of a business to generate income.

-- Assumptions – list down assumptions to create projected values of a business into the future, these assumptions are usually certain cases or scenarios which will affect the business positively or negatively
+- Assumptions – list down assumptions to create projected values of a business into the future, these assumptions are usually certain cases or scenarios which will affect the business positively or negatively.

-- Forecast – forecast the financial statements (income statement, balance sheet, and cash flow statement) by reversing all calculations based on the assumptions
+- Forecast – forecast the financial statements (income statement, balance sheet, and cash flow statement) by reversing all calculations based on the assumptions.